JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl-join-semantics/readme.md

 The `unidirectional` keyword can be used in the from clause to identify streams that provide the events to execute the join.
 If the keyword is present for a stream, all other streams in the from clause become passive streams.
 When events arrive or leave a data window of a passive stream, then the join does not generate join results.

-Therefore, the `unidirectional` keyword makes the stream-table join asymmetric: only the (left) stream input triggers a join computation.
+Therefore, the `unidirectional` keyword makes the stream-table join asymmetric: only the (left) stream input triggers a join computation, if changes happen in the table, nothing happens in the stream.
 Because the join is not-windowed, the (left) input stream is stateless, and thus, join lookups from table records to stream records are not possible.

 This semantics is usually used to enrich a data stream with auxiliary information from a table.
 However, for the example in use, we'll use the *"views"* as the left stream and *"clicks"* as the right table input.